Here's how to get started applying for unemployment benefits in your state.

 - When you file a claim, you will be asked for certain information, such as addresses and dates of your former employment.
 To make sure your claim is not delayed, be sure to give complete and correct information.

 - It generally takes two to three weeks after you file your claim to receive your first benefit check.
 Some states require a one-week waiting period; in other words, you would receive your first payment for the second week of your unemployment claim.
+Note: in March 2020, most states began waiving the one-week waiting period.

 Find Unemployment Benefits